azahinhasan/Teebay_Zahin/README.md

 docker compose up --build
 ```
 Docker will handle all dependencies, including PostgreSQL and Node.js, making setup simpler.

+- The frontend will be accessible at `http://localhost:5179`.
+- The backend server will be accessible at `http://localhost:5010`.
+- The DB will be accessible at `http://localhost:5011`.

 ### Option 2: Run without Docker
 Ensure the following are installed: